 Make sure that with each small stitch, the thread is under the needle.

 Continue working until the shape or line is filled.

 Ways to use Cretan Stitch

 Cretan stitch works very well if you stack it row upon row.
-In this sample I worked two narrow lines of the stitch. each stitch itself is wide but the arms are thin as each bite of the fabric I took was small.
+In this sample, I worked two narrow lines of the stitch. each stitch itself is wide but the arms are thin, as each bite of the fabric I took was small.
 I worked both rows in cotton perle #5.

-Here is another sample also worked in cotton perle #5 but in this case the arms of the stitch are wider because with each stitch I took a larger bite of the fabric.
+Here is another sample, also worked in cotton perle #5 but in this case, the arms of the stitch are wider because with each stitch I took a larger bite of the fabric.

-In this sample on crazy quilting I added bugle beads to the space between the arms.
+In this sample on crazy quilting, I added bugle beads to the space between the arms.

-In this sample line of Cretan stitch is worked on Crazy Quilt Block 76 which comes from the I dropped the button box quilt, I used a hand dyed silk thread that is approximately the same weight and thickness of cotton perle #5.
+In this sample line of Cretan stitch is worked on Crazy Quilt Block 76 which comes from the I dropped the button box quilt, I used a hand-dyed silk thread that is approximately the same weight and thickness of cotton perle #5.
 I added detached chain stitches and seed beads between the spines.

 This sample is a similar idea as it is worked in two lines.
-I varied the arm of the Cretan stitches so that one side they formed hills and valleys.
+I varied the arm of the Cretan stitches so that on one side they formed hills and valleys.
 I then added back stitch on each side to contain the Cretan stitches.
 Next, I worked slipped detached chain stitches in line.
-The thread is a hand-dyed wool.
+The thread is hand-dyed wool.